Course Director - Dr. Robert Dorion

 Abbreviated curriculum vitae

 Dr Robert B. J. Dorion is Director of Forensic Dentistry at the Laboratoire de sciences judiciaires et de médecine légale, Ministry of Public Security for province of Quebec since 1973.
 He graduated with a B.Sc. from St. Francis Xavier University, Antigonish N.S. in 1968 and a D.D.S. from Mc Gill University, Montreal QC. in 1972.
 He is a founding member and past president of the American Board of Forensic Odontology and recipient of the American Academy of Forensic Sciences’ prestigious "Distinguished Fellow" award in 2002, the Odontology section "Lester Luntz" award in 2005, and the Reidar Sognnaes Award of Excellence in 2006.
-He has lectured extensively at forensic conferences and universities throughout the world including Bermuda, Canada, France, Italy, Puerto Rico, and the United States.
+He has lectured extensively at forensic conferences and universities throughout the world including Bermuda, Canada, France, China, Italy, Puerto Rico, and the United States.
 He has addressed law enforcement agencies including the FBI Academy in Quantico and the Canadian Police College in Ottawa, Canada.
 In 2000 he received an "Exceptional Service in the Public Interest" award from the FBI Director.
 A past president of the Canadian Society of Forensic Science, he has served on various committees of forensic organizations in the United States and Canada as well as serving as consultant to the Law Reform Commission of Canada and to the FBI Dental Task Force, Criminal Justice Information Services (CJIS), National Crime Information Center (NCIC).
-He is serving a second term on the Board of Directors of the American Academy of Forensic Sciences (2007-2013) and is past Member of the Executive Committee (2008-2009).
+He has served as a member of the Board of Directors of the American Academy of Forensic Sciences (2007-2010, 2010-2013), past Member of the Executive Committee (2008-2009), and nominated to Vice-president (2014-2015).
 An innovator, he launched the first Forensic Dentistry Internet course with Faculty of Dentistry, McGill University in the fall of 2004.
 He has authored articles/chapters for various journals/textbooks/books/manuals on the subject of forensic dentistry.
 His accomplishments include chapters for the College of American Pathologists and the American Society of Forensic Odontology manuals.
-He has edited the first stand-alone comprehensive forensic textbook on bitemarks entitled "Bitemark Evidence" in 2005 and a 2nd edition in 2011 (CRC Press, Boca Raton, Fl., 2011, ISBN: 978-1-4398-1862-6) (http://www.crcpress.com/product/isbn/9781439818626)
+He has edited the first stand-alone comprehensive forensic textbook on bitemarks entitled "Bitemark Evidence" in 2005 and a 2nd edition in 2011 (CRC Press, Boca Raton, Fl., 2011, ISBN: 978-1-4398-1862-6)

 Certificates, awards and accomplishments: